omegaui/keystrokelistener/README.md

 Or I should say **We didn't had one earlier** but now, it is possible with `KeyStrokeListener`.

+This implementation is dynamic in nature, this means

+- The KeyStrokeListener only performs checks for the specified keys.
+- Thus, **it is faster than any other custom implementation of KeyListener**.

 **Mapping Set of KeyStrokes with a runnable is now possible without creating a custom implementation**.

 Either use the source code or download the tiny [precompiled-jar](https://raw.githubusercontent.com/omegaui/keystrokelistener/main/out/keystrokelistener.jar).